kelthuzad12/Minecraft/README.md

 # Minecraft ... failover (yeah we'll call it that) setup for linux (Debian in my case)
 Services:
 * Minecraft.service is used to start the minecraft server.
 The service is created, but not enabled so that it doesn't start automatically.
 There's also a startlimitinterval specified so that if for some reason the server isn't able to start it doesn't just keep trying indefinitely.
-* Checkminecraft.service is used to start minecraft.service based on which conditions pass/fail in checkmc.sh This server is created and enabled so that from the time the machine boots it's checking the status of the remote minecraft server then the local server
+* Checkminecraft.service is used to start minecraft.service based on which conditions pass/fail in checkmc.sh This service is created and enabled so that from the time the machine boots it's checking the status of the remote minecraft server then the local server and managing the start/stop of the minecraft server.

 Script:
 * checkmc.sh does the following: